matkowski-voy/Wrist-Identification-for-Forensic-Investigation/README.md

 Examples of segmented, flipped and aligned ROI wrist images (in folder SETsegmentedAlignedWristImages).

 ## Code
--current folder should be code
+- current folder should be code
--you can run 4 demos to see how the pipeline works -you can run demo for each module
+- you can run 4 demos to see how the pipeline works
+- you can run demo for each module
 ### Segmentation
 in the paper Section 3.1\
 - download pre-trained ensemble of decision trees superpixel skin classifiers [here](https://www.dropbox.com/s/zjkgms09zcf9eik/classifiersTrees.zip?dl=0)